Codeception/Codeception/docs/06-ModulesAndHelpers.md

 Codeception uses modularity to create a comfortable testing environment for every test suite you write.

 All actions and assertions that can be performed by the Tester object in a class are defined in modules.
-You can extend the testing suite with your own actions and assertions, by writing them into a custom module.
+You can extend the testing suite with your own actions and assertions by writing them into a custom module.

 Let's look at the following test: